chicio/chicio.github.io/_posts/2017-11-14-react-native-realm-custom-manual-linking-app-custom-directories-ios.md

 {% include blog-lazy-image.html description="React Native realm manual link fails 4" width="1289" height="786" src="/assets/images/posts/react-native-realm-4-manual-link-fails.jpg" %}

 What's happening?
 The `RealmReact` project is expecting the React Native headers in a relative position with respect to its original position.
-Arrrgghhh :rage:!!
+Argh :rage:!!
 We need to find another way...

 What can we do?
 We can start by observing that the `RealmReact` project is just a "container project" for: